whipper-team/whipper/README.md

 Please note that the example alias written above only provides access to a single disc drive: if you've got many you will need to customise it in order to use all of them in whipper's Docker container.

-Finally you can test the correct installation as such:
+Finally, you can test the correct installation as such:

 ```
 whipper -v